gitfrog0/gke-cfk-lb-cleanup/README.md

 Configuration is handled through environment variables:

-- `PROJECT`: The GCE project that we should operate on
+- `PROJECT`: The GCE project
-- `REGION`: The region where GCE resources should be probed
+- `REGION`: The region used
-- `GKE_CLUSTER_NAME`: The Kube cluster name for verifying network resources against
+- `GKE_CLUSTER_NAME`: The Kube cluster name
 - `DRYRUN`: Run script without executing deletes

 ### Running the script

-Set the env variables and execute the script, supplying the maximum number of load balancer to remove:
+Set the env variables and execute the script, supplying the maximum number of load balancers to remove:
 ```
 PROJECT=myproject \
 REGION=europe-west2 \